nobodyisnobody/write-ups/Imaginary.CTF.2021/pwn/inkaphobia/README.md

 that points to another stack pointer.

-with this pointer the next stack pointer, to point on '_libc_ret_main_' return address
+with this pointer we modify the next stack pointer, to make it point to '_libc_ret_main_' return address

 we use this new pointer, to write a one gadget instead of the return address..